hydro-project/hydroflow/README.md

 Hydro integrates naturally into standard Rust constructs and IDEs, providing types and programming constructs for ensuring distributed correctness.
 Under the covers it provides a metaprogrammed compiler that optimizes for cross-node issues of scaling and data movement while leveraging Rust and LLVM for per-node performance.

-We often describe Hydro via a metaphor:*LLVM for the cloud*.
-Like LLVM, Hydro is a staged compilation framework with a low-level Internal Representation language.
+We often describe Hydro via a metaphor: *LLVM for the cloud*.
+Like LLVM, Hydro is a layered compilation framework with a low-level Internal Representation language.
 In contrast to LLVM, Hydro focuses on distributed aspects of modern software.

 <div align="center">
   <img src="docs/static/img/hydro-stack.png" alt="Image description" width="200">